jaypaulb/Canvus-Go-API/tasks.md

     - [x] Audit Log: implement and test all actions
     - [x] Server Info: implement and test all actions
 2. **Canvas Endpoints**
-    - [/] Implement and test all Canvas actions (CRUD, move, copy, permissions, etc.)
+    - [x] Implement and test all Canvas actions (CRUD, move, copy, permissions, etc.)
 3. **Client & Workspace Endpoints**
-    - [ ] Implement and test all Client actions
+    - [x] Implement and test all Client actions
-    - [ ] Implement and test all Workspace actions
+    - [x] Implement and test all Workspace actions
-    - [ ] Implement logic to launch MT-Canvus-Client with canvas URL for integration tests [ABROGATED: Not part of Go SDK; for integration/E2E testing only.
+    - [x] Implement logic to launch MT-Canvus-Client with canvas URL for integration tests [ABROGATED: Not part of Go SDK; for integration/E2E testing only.
 For API tests, ensure a client is active and running.
 See documentation.]
-    - [ ] Refactor open-canvas code to poll get workspaces and verify canvas ID update (server does not send full response; must check for matching canvas ID)
+    - [x] Refactor open-canvas code to poll get workspaces and verify canvas ID update (server does not send full response; must check for matching canvas ID)
 4. **Widget & Asset Endpoints**
-    - [ ] Implement and test all Widget actions (Notes, Anchors, VideoInputs, VideoOutputs, Color Presets, etc.)
-    - [ ] Implement and test all Asset actions (Images, Videos, PDFs, Uploads, Connectors, Backgrounds, MipMaps, Assets, etc.)
+    - [x] Notes: all CRUD actions implemented
+    - [x] Anchors: all CRUD actions implemented
+    - [x] Images: all CRUD actions implemented
+    - [x] Connectors: all CRUD actions implemented
+    - [x] Color Presets: get/patch implemented
+    - [x] Uploads Folder: note and asset upload implemented
+    - [x] PDFs: all CRUD actions implemented
+    - [x] Videos: all CRUD actions implemented
+    - [x] Video Inputs: all actions implemented
+    - [x] Video Outputs: all actions implemented
+    - [x] Mipmaps: info, level, and asset retrieval implemented
+    - [x] Backgrounds: get/patch/post implemented
+    - [x] Assets: all CRUD actions implemented
-    - [ ] Implement Parenting (patching parent ID) functions (do not test due to known bug)
+    - [ ] Parenting (patching parent ID): method stubbed, not tested (known bug)
-    - [ ] Implement and test all read-only endpoints (Widgets, Annotations)
+    - [ ] Read-only endpoints (Widgets, Annotations): widgets read-only done, annotations skipped (API incomplete)

 #### Testing & Cleanup Policy

 - [ ] All tests must clean up (permanently delete) resources they create, even on failure.
 Moving to trash is not sufficient.
 - [ ] Each test must use unique resource names/IDs to avoid collisions and ensure safe cleanup.

+### Status Summary (2024-06-15)

+- **All major system, canvas, client, workspace, widget, and asset endpoints are implemented in the Go SDK.**
+- **Unit tests and documentation updates are in progress for new endpoints.**
+- **Parenting and Annotations endpoints are not fully implemented/tested due to API limitations or known bugs.**
+- **Next:**
+    - Complete and verify unit tests for all new endpoints
+    - Finalize godoc and README documentation
+    - Review for any missing minor endpoints or edge cases
+    - Prepare for initial release

 ### Required Abstractions/Utilities